brian-ogilvie/accessibility-article/README.md

 }
 ```

-This may seem like an insignificant change, but it will make the live's of your team members much easier as your app grows and as new team members come on board.
+This may seem like an insignificant change, but it will make the lives of your team members much easier as your app grows and as new team members come on board.

 Thanks for reading today!
-If you take nothing else away, please remember this: Considering accessibility as you build your app ultimately makes the user experience better for all your users.
+As a final thought, please remember this: Considering accessibility as you build your app ultimately makes the experience better for ALL your users.
 Now, go forth, and make the web awesome!

 ## Notes: